Download This Page

 Both solicited and unsolicited manuscripts are considered for publication in JADPRO.
 Manuscripts will be accepted for review if the content has not previously been published and is not currently under consideration for publication in another journal.
 Articles following previously presented material may be submitted with an accompanying descriptive statement.
 The decision to publish any type of article is the sole responsibility of the Editors.

-Title pages should include a specific, brief title; full names of all authors in order; primary affiliations; and academic and clinical appointments.
-Contact information for the primary author should be provided, including city, state, mailing address, telephone, fax numbers, and email address.
-This information will be used for correspondence between the author and editors during the submission and peer review process.
+- The primary author’s contact information (city, state, mailing address, telephone, fax numbers, and email address) should be provided to allow correspondence between the author and editors during the submission and peer review process.

 Tables, Figures, and Illustrations

-Financial disclosure is required for all articles.
-All potential sources of bias or conflict of interest, including relationships such as those of consultants and speaker bureaus, must be identified in the interest of transparency to the readership.
-You will be prompted to download and complete the required form during the article submission process.
+- Financial disclosure is required for all authors.
+All potential sources of bias or conflict of interest (e.g., consultant, speakers’ bureau, financial interest) must be identified in the interest of transparency to readers.

 Types of Articles

-All word counts are exclusive of abstracts, figures, illustrations, photos, and references.
+All word counts are exclusive of title, abstracts, figures, illustrations, photos, and references.

-Review articles: Review articles are approximately 3000–4500 words (10–15 pages).
+Review articles: Review articles are approximately 3000–4500 words (10–15 journal pages).
 Review articles must include an abstract of approximately 150–200 words.
-Review articles should be comprehensive and include an introduction and discussion.
+Review articles should be comprehensive and include an introduction and discussion relevant to the AP.
 Certain review articles may also be published as a part of a series of review articles within an ongoing topic.

-Grand Rounds: Grand Rounds articles are approximately 1500–2400 words (5–8 pages).
-A Grand Rounds article is a shorter but complete review article with a relevant, interwoven case study describing the patient by demographics, current issues and diagnoses, treatments, interventions, general course of action, and outcomes.
+Grand Rounds: Grand Rounds articles are approximately 1500–2400 words (5–8 journal pages).
+A Grand Rounds article is a shorter but complete review article with a relevant case study describing the patient by demographics, current issues and diagnoses, treatments, interventions, general course of action, and outcomes.
 Grand Rounds articles should include a discussion, and graphics such as photos or diagnostic tests may be added to enhance the case.
 The entire case study should appear in the beginning of the article, yet can and should be revisited in the body of the paper, as it relates to the surrounding discussion.
 All patient information should be de-identified to protect patient anonymity.

-Practice Matters: Practice Matters articles are approximately 1000–1500 words (3–5 pages).
-Articles for this feature may highlight topics pertinent to the clinical practice or professional development of advanced practitioners.
-For example, an article might feature a discussion of legislative issues pertinent to advanced practitioners or new programs instituted in practice to assist the AP, quality metrics, or patient education models.
+Practice Matters: Practice Matters articles are approximately 1000–1500 words (3–5 journal pages).
+Articles for this feature may highlight topics pertinent to the clinical practice or professional development of APs.
+For example, an article might feature a discussion of legislative issues pertinent to APs, new programs instituted in practice to assist the AP, quality metrics, or patient education models.

-Prescriber’s Corner: Prescriber’s Corner articles are generally 1000–1500 words (3–5 pages).
+Prescriber’s Corner: Prescriber’s Corner articles are generally 1000–1500 words (3–5 journal pages).
 The article is intended to review a class of drugs or provide a single drug update.
-The article features a drug or treatment, providing information relevant to the advanced practitioner as prescriber and provider.
-It should provide a comprehensive review of a pharmaceutical relevant to oncology care, including drug class, indications, action, pertinent studies, method of administration, side effects, and implications for the advanced practitioner.
+The article features a drug or treatment, providing information relevant to the AP as prescriber and provider.
+It should provide a comprehensive review of a pharmaceutical relevant to oncology care, including drug class, indications, action, pertinent studies, method of administration, side effects, financial toxicity and implications for the AP.

-Diagnostic Snapshot: Diagnostic Snapshot articles are generally 700 words (2 pages) focusing on a diagnostic challenge (e.g., unusual cases, imaging, signs/symptoms or lab findings) and one image is required.
+Diagnostic Snapshot: Diagnostic Snapshot articles are generally 1000-1200 words (2 journal pages) focusing on a diagnostic challenge (e.g., unusual cases, imaging, signs/symptoms or lab findings) and one image is required.
 Images may include photos, lab findings, radiographic images, or other graphics.
-The article includes history, chief complaint, physical exam findings, differential diagnosis, and work-up.
+The article includes history, the diagnostic challenge, physical exam findings, differential diagnosis, and workup.
 The reader is asked to guess the patient’s diagnosis through a multiple-choice quiz of three to four items with other possible answers; rationales are provided for both correct and incorrect answers.
 There is also the option of publishing online or in a newsletter for members of the Advanced Practitioner Society for Hematology and Oncology (APSHO), the APSHO Advance.

-Tools & Technology: An article for this feature is typically 500–1000 words (2–3 pages).
-The article highlights or reviews current or upcoming electronic tools, software, devices, and platforms that may be of use as a resource to the advanced practitioner in practice.
-Articles might include an overview of options in technology that may enhance clinical practice or professional development.
+Tools & Technology: Tools & Technology articles are typically 500–1000 words (2–3 journal pages).
+The article highlights or reviews current or upcoming electronic tools, software, devices, books, devices, websites or additional platforms that may be of use as a resource to the AP in practice.
+Articles might also include information to update or enhance current clinical practice or professional development.

-Letters to the Editor and Commentaries: Readers are encouraged to share their thoughts on issues relevant to the advanced practitioner community.
+Letters to the Editor and Commentaries: Readers are encouraged to share their thoughts on issues relevant to the AP community.
 Letters to the Editor and Commentaries should be sent to email@example.com.